Data-Independence-Network/trunk-core/docs/childrens-story-books/Age_3_to_5/README.md

 Story Books for the 3 to 5 year old children are the high-level requirements - on reliability and security.

-When adding children's story books (or series of children's story books) to this folder, can you place in in a directory (or nested directories), please?
+When adding a children's story book (or a series of children's story books) to this folder, can you place it in a directory (or nested directory), please?